This old and famous skyscraper used to hold an amazing record.

 By the 1970s, the Woolworth Building had achieved a special status in New York City.
 For this reason, The “New York City Landmarks Preservation Commission” wanted to give the skyscraper an official city-landmark status.

-The Woolworth Company owning the tower objected this because this wouldn’t allow them to make modifications to the tower anymore, so the proposal got rejected.
+The Woolworth Company owning the tower objected to this because this wouldn’t allow them to make modifications to the tower anymore, so the proposal got rejected.

 20. A renovation cost $22 million USD in the 1980s